microsoft/aiida-pyscf/README.md

 ### Optimizing geometry

-The geometry can be optimized by specifying the `optimizer` dictionary in the input `parameters`.
+The geometry can be optimized by specifying the `geometry_optimizer` dictionary in the input `parameters`.
 The `solver` has to be specified, and currently the solvers `geometric` and `berny` are supported.
-The `convergence_parameters` accepts the parameters for the selected solver (see
-[PySCF documentation](https://pyscf.org/user/geomopt.html?highlight=geometry+optimization) for details):
+The `convergence_parameters` accepts the parameters for the selected solver (see [PySCF documentation](https://pyscf.org/user/geomopt.html?highlight=geometry+optimization) for details):

 ```python